- Tomato hornworms are very large caterpillars that have a "horn-like" tail that gives them their name.

 Damage caused by tomato hornworms

-There are many solanaceous weeds that also serve as alternate hosts, including horsenettle, jimsonweed and nightshade.
+- There are many weeds that serve as alternate hosts, including horsenettle, jimsonweed and nightshade.

 - Large numbers of caterpillars can occur in home gardens and can quickly defoliate plants.